-We want to upgrade more of our highly used bus stops with new amenities like shelters, TransitTracker digital displays and concrete pads, which will make it easier for people in mobility devices to access the bus.
+We want to upgrade more of our highly used bus stops with new amenities like shelters, TransitTracker digital displays and concrete pads.

-Continuing the security upgrades we’ve been rolling out, we’re going to continue improving lighting and increasing the number of cameras at stops and stations.
+We've got more security upgrades rolling out.
+We’re improving lighting and increasing the number of cameras at more stops and stations.

 The comment period is now closed.